 You will find a complete National 5 Literacy and English unit for 'Nits' here.

 Classroom ActivitiesPrint All

-Show the scene where James throws the toys and blankets out of the window.
+- Show the scene where James throws the toys and blankets out of the window.
+Why does James do this?
 Discuss the technique used to show the passage of time: why does it take an unnatural time for the blanket to fall?
 What is it saying?

-Screen the film and ask pupils to look out for different shot types and camera movements: close-ups; depth of field; pans; cuts between characters; the moving versus the stationary camera.
-Discuss the effect this has on our knowledge of the characters and their relationships.
+- Screen the film and look out for different shot types and camera movements: close-ups; depth of field; pans; cuts between characters; the moving versus the stationary camera.
+What effect does this have on our knowledge of the characters and their relationships?

-Ask your pupils to list moments when the camera is moving in the film.
-Identify them as zooms, tracking shots or handheld shots.
-Discuss what story information these camera moves are communication (for instance, in the opening scene the camera slowly zooms into the window with the mannequin and cuts to zooming into James’ face – discuss what connection the filmmaker is trying to establish).
+- List moments when the camera is moving in the film and identify them.
+What story information are these camera moves communicating?
+(For instance, in the opening scene the camera slowly zooms into the window with the mannequin and cuts to zooming into James’ face – discuss what connection the filmmaker is trying to establish.)

 - Discuss feelings of loss, grief and death.

 - Do you think James is too young to handle the situation?
 Should children be protected from some difficult knowledge in life?
 What might that be?
 Why do you think that?
 What should they be told instead?

 - Write a story about a major event in your life.